Teen youth leader with campers at Tilden Outdoor Camp in Berkeley

 Who This Is For

-• Enjoy playing with younger kids and creating a fun, safe, magical camp experience
+Enjoy playing with younger kids and helping create a fun, safe, magical camp experience

-• Have strong social-emotional skills and can lean into kindness and flexibility
+Have strong social-emotional skills and can lean into kindness, patience, and flexibility

-• Are willing to dedicate part of their vacation to giving back
+Are willing to dedicate part of their vacation to giving back and growing as a leader

-• May want to join the paid staff team in the future (consistent attendance and skill growth matter!)
+May be interested in joining the paid staff team in the future (consistent attendance and skill growth matter)

 Roles